marwahaha/moodle-format_tabbedtopcoll/Readme.md

       of '1'.
 2.3.4 'layoutstructure' of type 'TINYINT(1)' type, not null, no auto increment, no zero fill with a default value
       of '1'.
-2.4   With the table 'format_topcoll_settings' append three new fields of 'VARCHAR(6)' type, not null, called
+2.4   With the table 'format_tabbedtopcoll_settings' append three new fields of 'VARCHAR(6)' type, not null, called
       'tgfgcolour', 'tgbgcolour' and 'tgbghvrcolour' in that order with the default values of '000000', 'e2e2f2' and 'eeeeff' respectively.
-2.5   With the table 'format_topcoll_settings' append a new field 'layoutcolumns' after the 'layoutstructure' field
+2.5   With the table 'format_tabbedtopcoll_settings' append a new field 'layoutcolumns' after the 'layoutstructure' field
       and with identical size, type and attributes.
 The default is '1'. i.e:
 2.5.1 'layoutcolumns' of type 'TINYINT(1)' type, not null, no auto increment, no zero fill with a default value
       of '1'.
-2.6   Drop the table 'format_topcoll_cookie_cnsnt'.
+2.6   Drop the table 'format_tabbedtopcoll_cookie_cnsnt'.

 Uninstallation
 ==============